ourownstory/neural_prophet/README.md

 NeuralProphet is an easy to learn framework for interpretable time series forecasting.
 NeuralProphet is built on PyTorch and combines Neural Network and traditional time-series algorithms, inspired by [Facebook Prophet](https://github.com/facebook/prophet) and [AR-Net](https://github.com/ourownstory/AR-Net).
 - With few lines of code, you can define, customize, visualize, and evaluate your own forecasting models.
-- It is designed for iterative human-in-the-loop model building.
-That means that you can build a first model quickly, interpret the results, improve, repeat.
+- It is designed for iterative human-in-the-loop model building, that means that you can build a first model quickly, interpret the results, improve, repeat.
 Due to the focus on interpretability and customization-ability, NeuralProphet may not be the most accurate model out-of-the-box; so, don't hesitate to adjust and iterate until you like your results.
 - NeuralProphet is best suited for time series data that is of higher-frequency (sub-daily) and longer duration (at least two full periods/years).